Hilla von Rebay: Career in the United States

-In January 1927, Rebay immigrated to the United States and settled in New York City.
+In January 1927, Rebay emigrated to the United States and settled in New York City.
 An avid art collector, she became a friend and confidante of Solomon R. Guggenheim, and helped advise his art purchases.
 In particular, she encouraged him to purchase non-objective art by Rudolf Bauer and Kandinsky.

 These purchases later founded the basis of the Solomon R. Guggenheim Foundation's Museum of Non-Objective Painting, which opened in 1939 in a showroom located at 24 East 54th Street.
 The first exhibition, entitled Art of Tomorrow, opened on June 1, 1939.
 Rebay served as the director of the museum until 1952.
 The next director was James Johnson Sweeney, who had previously been a curator at the Museum of Modern Art.

 In June 1943, Rebay wrote to the noted architect Frank Lloyd Wright to commission a "museum-temple" to house the growing collection.
 While the new museum was being designed, the Museum of Non-Objective Painting moved to a townhouse located at 1071 Fifth Avenue, the intended location of the new building, where Rebay continued to organize exhibitions.
 When ground was finally broken in 1956, the collection was temporarily moved to a townhouse at 7 East 72nd Street.
 The new museum opened on October 21, 1959, as the Solomon R. Guggenheim Museum.

 Rebay was acknowledged to have excellent taste in modern art.
 She continued to paint and achieved some recognition for her abstract works.
 Although she was long a confidante to Solomon Guggenheim, others in the family found her personally difficult, especially his niece Peggy.
 After Solomon Guggenheim died in 1949, the family expelled her from the board of directors.

 When the museum was completed, Rebay was not invited for the opening.
 She never set foot in the museum she helped create.
 Embittered, Rebay retreated from public life and spent her final years at her estate in Westport, Connecticut.

 After her death in 1967, she was buried according to her wishes in her family grave in Teningen, Germany.